* Please Note: As of Mikrotik RouterOS 7.x. IP Accounting functionality has been removed and is unavailable as a function on Datatill.

 Please note that DataTill has a background job that resets all queues to their original state every 5 minutes.
 After your changes have been made, please click on the “Update” button to save your changes.

-DataTill will automatically periodically check all routers set to use.
-IP accounting and enable the settings on the router if it is not enabled.
-If the schedule script method is enabled, then DataTill will also verify that the script and correct schedule are defined on the various routers.
+DataTill periodically checks all routers configured for IP Accounting and auto-enables settings if missing.
+If the schedule script method is enabled, it also verifies that the correct script and schedule are defined on each router.

 To find a list of all network devices, go to “Devices” > “Network Devices” and then click on the “Network Devices” option.

-After the screen is finished loading, look for the router that you would like to enable to IP Accounting functionality for.
-Once you have found the router, click on the blue edit button found on the right-hand side of the screen Navigate to IP Pools section and you can edit or add your IP Pool.
+Once the screen loads, locate the router you want to enable IP Accounting for.
+Click the blue edit button on the right, then go to the IP Pools section to add or edit the IP Pool.

 After clicking on the edit button found on the right-hand side of the device, you will the following pop-up screen.
 Click on the “IP Accounting” tab to start editing the specific router properties.